florianheysen/deploy-buttons/README.md

 - **High-quality SVG**: Crisp vector images at all resolutions
 - **Open Source**: Free to use, modify, and distribute
 - **Easy to use**: Copy the URL and use it directly in your README
-- **Interactive website**: View all buttons and copy URLs with one click

 ## Available buttons